5 Healthy Grocery Hacks for Busy Moms To Take Advantage Of

 Chicken is a great source of protein, low in fat and full of flavor, but cooking, or thawing and preparing, takes time.
 This quick grab-and-go item from any grocery store is cheap and easy to work with.

 Need ideas?
 Check out this post from Greatist.com for 24 easy meal ideas!

 Canned and Frozen Veggies

-Fresh in-season veggies pack a lot of flavor along with nutrients, but don’t pass the canned and frozen sections for your veggies just yet.
-When picked and packed at their freshest, canned and frozen veggies hold as many or even more nutrients than fresh (source: NYTimes.com).
+Fresh in-season veggies pack a lot of nutrients, but don’t pass the canned and frozen sections just yet.
+When picked and packed at their freshest, canned/frozen veggies hold as many or even more nutrients than fresh (source: NYTimes.com).

 Pre-Boiled Eggs/Pre-Cut Veggies

 While I realize I could make a dozen at the start of my week and use how I see fit (snack on it’s own, or addition to a simple salad), I have yet to do that.
 Have you?
-If you enjoy eggs, go ahead and buy the pre-boiled (and often pre-peeled) eggs next time you see them.
+If you enjoy eggs, buy the pre-boiled (and often pre-peeled) eggs the next time you see them.

-Also, a salad bar is perfect for when it’s just you or you and your spouse; you don’t waste money on a bag of carrots when you just need them for a salad, and it’s ready to eat when you are.
-Get a few smaller containers if you have picky eaters and quickly make separate salads and keep everyone happy!
+Also, a salad bar is perfect for any number size family.
+You won’t waste money on a bag of carrots when you just need them for a salad, and it’s ready to eat when you are.
+Get a few smaller containers if you have picky eaters and quickly make separate salads to keep everyone happy!

 I help new moms and moms-to-be get their healthy eating habits back on track, and figuring out how to dinner is a huge piece of that!
 Email me at Samantha@simplywellcoaching.com and let’s set up a quick Discovery Call to see if postnatal health coaching is right for you.